TanishqDsharma/SovrynNode-on-Akash/README.md

 * Note: Make sure to change the image according to your docker image in deploy.yml file.
   * image: USERNAME/DOCKERIMAGE
-  * In our case it is: tanishq512/email-image1:2
+  * In my case it was: tanishq512/sovryn:latest

 ## Create a certificate: